Written by Karen Selby, RN | Medically Reviewed By Dr. Jeffrey Velotta | Edited By Walter Pacheco | Last Update: December 2, 2024

 Anti-Angiogenesis Drugs

-Scientists continue searching for effective drugs to help prevent angiogenesis, a function that allows the body to heal by creating new blood vessels.
-The process also builds vessels to tumors, feeding them with a fresh blood supply and allowing them to grow and spread.
+Scientists are still looking for drugs to prevent angiogenesis, which is the body’s way to heal by creating new blood vessels.
+But the process also builds vessels to tumors.
+It feeds them with fresh blood, allowing them to grow and spread.

-Researchers believe that stopping this process may be the key to stopping the aggressive nature of mesothelioma and the spread of many other types of cancer.
-Angiogenesis is also a necessary precursor to metastasis, the process of cancer cells spreading from one area of the body to another.
+Researchers believe stopping this process may be the key to halting mesothelioma’s aggression and the spread of other cancers.
+Angiogenesis is also needed for metastasis, the spread of cancer cells to other body parts.

-Drugs that could inhibit the formation of new blood vessels to tumors are called anti-angiogenesis drugs or angiogenesis inhibitors.
+Drugs that block new blood vessel growth toward tumors are called anti-angiogenesis drugs or angiogenesis inhibitors.
 An example of an anti-angiogenesis agent is bevacizumab.
-Without blood vessels to bring nutrients, the cancer cells cannot divide and spread, eventually dying.
+Without blood vessels to bring nutrients, the cancer cells will die.
+They cannot divide and spread without them.
 Stopping angiogenesis is not the hard part.
 The hard part is stopping angiogenesis related to cancer without hindering the natural ability to heal itself.
 This challenge is tough and is at the center of considerable research.

 Combined with other treatments, such as chemotherapy and radiation, angiogenesis inhibitors are extending life among certain mesothelioma patients in clinical trials.
 They don’t seem to work consistently in everyone, but some mesothelioma patients have lived years longer because of these drugs.
 For example, Avastin, thalidomide, sorafenib and cediranib have improved survival rates for certain mesothelioma patients in clinical trials.